Lesley Jo Weaver, PhD

 GEO, The Starting Point for All International Experiences

 While Ducks can choose from hundreds of programs and universities around the world, Global Education Oregon (GEO for short) also offers four unique GEO Centers—two in Spain, one in Italy, and one in the United Kingdom.
-The Pre-Freshman Studies program in London even gives students the opportunity to begin their global experience before setting foot on campus.
+The Pre-Freshman Studies programs in London and Sienna give students the opportunity to begin their global experience before setting foot on campus.
 In addition to offering courses and programs, GEO Centers serve as a home base for UO students and faculty members, where staff provide orientation, organize excursions, and arrange housing.
 Do you want an international experience, but don't know where to go or what to study?
 GEO's program coordinators offer advising appointments to discuss all your options.

 Major: Journalism and Economics

 Jeremy is a photojournalist, as well as an adventurer.
 He came to the UO as a transfer student, and quickly immersed himself in the experiential learning opportunities through the School of Journalism and Communication.
 Student-run magazines and community internships helped to build his portfolio.
 Then came the adventure.
 As a participant in the Media in Ghana internship, Jeremy traveled with other students to Accra, Ghana.
 The six-week internship immersed him in the history, culture, and struggles of this developing country.
 He never thought he'd be able to travel and tell the stories he's told, which made the experience even more special.